There are some occupational hazards (where you work) and environmental hazards (where you live) that can increase your risk of certain cancers.

 Potential environmental hazards that may occur in the home or public places include:

-Second-hand smoke is associated with a number of diseases and conditions in non-smokers, including lung disease, respiratory systems, worsening asthma, stroke and heart disease.
-Second-hand smoke has negative effects for everyone; adults, children and especially for mother and baby during pregnancy.
+Second-hand smoke is associated with a number of diseases and conditions in non-smokers, including lung disease, respiratory disease, worsening asthma, stroke and heart disease.
+In 2004-2005 about 141 Australian deaths were due to inhaling second-hand smoke.

 Reduce your exposure to second hand smoke by:

-- Protecting children and babies from second hand smoke – they are particularly susceptible to the health effects of passive smoking
+- Protecting children and babies from second hand smoke.

 - Supporting smokers you know to quit.